 359. The evidence of teachers to this Inquiry confirms Mr Petherick's comment in his email that teachers were angry.
 Teachers present at the meeting with Mr Costello and Ms Kibble on 5 November expressed real concern that Mr Costello's letter of 2 November had inferred that the staff and the school should have done things differently.
 This caused Mr Costello to send a second letter to parents on 5 November.
-The relevant part of the letter read:
+The letter read: